 Again the product of his Catholic upbringing, Christian imagery featured heavily in the paintings of Tintoretto’s youth.
 Working under some of Venice’s foremost fresco artists, he contributed to the ornate interiors of the city’s churches.

 One of his most famous masterpieces, Susanna and the Elders, shows a scene taken from the Book of Daniel.
 The naked young woman dominates the center of the canvas, immediately stealing the viewer’s attention.
 Only after this does the figure of the elder begin to materialize, peering surreptitiously from behind a rose trellis.
-The painting is packed with symbolism, but is perhaps most fascinating for the way in which the artist handles the tension between chaste purity and sinful lust.
+The painting is packed with symbolism but is perhaps most fascinating for the way in which the artist handles the tension between chaste purity and sinful lust.

 While still in his twenties, Tintoretto undertook the task of painting the church of the Madonna dell’Orto, which was being refurbished and where he was later buried.
-He decorated the walls, the organ and the choir with stories from the Bible, many of which still survive today.
+He decorated the walls, the organ, and the choir with stories from the Bible, many of which still survive today.

 The greatest of these was The Last Judgement.
 The scene had been well-handled by Italy’s artists, but Tintoretto’s rendering does not fail to make a striking impression.
 The eye ascends up the chaotic mass of human and angel bodies before fixing on the surprisingly minimalistic figure of Christ.
-The painting captures all the confusion and anxiety associated, in the Christian mind, with the day of judgement.
+The painting captures all the confusion and anxiety associated, in the Christian mind, with the day of judgment.
 It is remarkable that Tintoretto did not insist on any payment for this painting, producing it purely to spread his name and elevate his artistic status.

 The Renaissance saw an explosion in the popularity and artistic prevalence of ancient ideals and imagery.
-Tintoretto was not immune to this development and, being influenced by the likes of da Vinci and Titian, included classical motifs and stories in many of his paintings.
+Tintoretto was not immune to this development and, being influenced by the likes of Leonardo da Vinci and Titian, included classical motifs and stories in many of his paintings.

 There was an unspoken competition between the artists of the fifteenth and sixteenth centuries when it came to handling the well-worn subject matter of Greek and Roman myths.
 The adultery of Venus and Mars, a story told for thousands of years, appeared again and again on the canvases and boards of the Renaissance.
 Tintoretto takes a new approach, with his depiction showing Mars, the god of war, hiding under the bed, while the crippled and cuckolded Vulcan dominates the image, his powerful muscles reflected in a mirror.